Aeration & Overseeding, Slice Seeding, Sod: Comparing New Lawn Methods

 What is Aeration and Overseeding?

-Aeration and overseeding is the best lawn seeding method for the vast majority of lawns in Allentown, Bethlehem, or Easton, PA.
+Aeration and overseeding is the best lawn seeding method for the vast majority of lawns.
 Lawn aeration is the process of pulling soil plugs or cores throughout the lawn with a machine called an aerator.

 lawn-aeration-services-allentown-bethlehem-easton-pa-1